-In the second part of the project, we will translate the base sequences identified in the first part of the project into proteins.
+In the following tasks, we will translate the base sequences identified in the previous tasks into proteins.
 You find examples of output on the course home page (chr1_gl000191_random.pro and chrX.pro).

-Task 0 - Preparation
+Task 5 - Preparation II

-For those, who did the first part of the "From DNA to Proteins" project, you need to modify your program to produce the list of base sequences that you found in the first part of the project.
+Start by modifying your program from the previous tasks to produce the list of base sequences that you found.
 This should be easy as you already compute the start and end index of theses substrings.
 Do not forget to skip the start codon!